-Being able to get hands-on realistic experience without the risk of injuring or killing a living person is made possible by VR.
-The medical sector has welcomed VR technology with open arms and is now a valuable tool for training institutions to turn students into the medical experts of the future.
-VR can simulate operational procedures, help diagnose conditions such as broken bones and much more.
-In 2016 a cancer surgeon performed an operation using a VR camera.
+Being able to get hands-on, realistic experience without having to put people at risk is made possible with the use of VR.
+The medical sector has welcomed virtual reality technology with open arms and it’s now a valuable tool for training institutions to turn students into the medical experts of the future.
+VR can simulate operational procedures and help to diagnose conditions, and in 2016 a cancer surgeon even performed an operation using a VR camera.
 This allowed viewers to participate in the operation in real time.
-The operation highlights just how invaluable a teaching tool VR can be.
+The operation highlights just how invaluable using VR as a teaching tool can be.

 Virtual reality preventative medicine

 Researchers studying diseases and medicines are using VR technology to assist with creating cures and medicines.
-VR allows a researcher to experiment in a safe environment with no risk to anyone.
-As well as that they can operate on the micro level via simulation and computer programmes allowing them to see how diseases work on the smallest scales imaginable.
+Virtual reality enables a researcher to experiment in a safe environment with no risk to anyone.
+They can also operate on the micro level via simulation and computer programmes which means that they can see how diseases work on the smallest scales imaginable.

 Entertaining and calming patients

-As a hospital patient, it can feel as though time comes to a standstill as you count down the days before you are released.
+As a hospital patient, time can really slow down as you wait to be allowed home.
 You miss your family and friends and are likely worried about your condition.
-To help alleviate the boredom and stress some hospitals in the US have introduced VR.
-Wearing VR goggles a patient can escape the confines of the hospital ward and explore an amazing virtual world.
+To help alleviate the boredom and stress felt by hospital patients, some hospitals in the US have introduced VR.
+When wearing VR goggles, a patient can escape the confines of the hospital ward and explore an amazing virtual world.
 The reduction in stress and pain can also be beneficial to the healing process.

-The potential medical benefits of VR are vast and as the technology is still relatively new and improving the technology could soon be adapted much more widely to treat a whole range of conditions.
+The potential medical benefits of virtual reality are vast and, as the technology is always improving, it could soon be adapted even further to treat a whole range of conditions.